culturiqai/spectralLLM/README.md

 ## 🌊 Overview

-SpectralLLM introduces a groundbreaking paradigm for language modeling by representing tokens as **superpositions of frequency components** rather than traditional embedding vectors.
+SpectralLLM introduces an experimental paradigm for language modeling by representing tokens as **superpositions of frequency components** rather than traditional embedding vectors.
 Our research demonstrates that frequency-domain processing can capture sophisticated linguistic structures, achieving **0.8 entity coherence** while revealing fundamental insights about language representation.

 ### Key Innovation: Spectral Token Embeddings